Visio-Resources/Organization/README.md

 Bear with me.

 ## Todos
-1. upload some stuff I find useful
+- [ ] Upload some stuff I find useful
-2. invite viguy's core users
+- [x] Invite viguy's core users
-3. make the adjustments necessary for usefull use (down and uploads, messages, ... ?)
+- [ ] Make the adjustments necessary for usefull use (down and uploads, messages, ... ?)
+…

-99. hand the project to a young enthousiastic "Visioneer".
+- [ ] Hand the project to a young enthousiastic "Visioneer" ♾